Longshan National Forest Park: Fauna and flora

 Longshan National Forest Park contains an outstanding variety of endemic flora and fauna, of exceptional value to biology.
 The vegetation in the park is a subtropical evergreen broad-leaved forest with abundant animal and plant resources.
 There are 164 species of mammals inhabit the park, of them, there are 12 species under class II national protection, such as golden pheasant, Chinese sparrowhawk, and hoplobatrachus tigerinus.
 It has a forest coverage rate of almost 100%.
 There are more than 1,672 plant species cultivated in the park of which 54 species have national key protected plants.

 Historical site

 On the top of the mountains, there is a Taoist temple named "Palace of the King of Medicine" (药王殿).
 It was built in 1774 during the Qianlong period (1736–1795) of the Qing dynasty (1644–1911).

 Tourist attractions

 A 5D glass bridge was officially opened to the public on July 10, 2018.
-Construction started in February 2018 and work was finished in July 2018.
+Construction started in February 2018 and completed in July 2018.
 It measures 198.8 m in total length and 2 m in breadth, and is suspended about 118 m above the ground.